-Typing proficiency is a prerequisite for CIS 146, CIS 147, and other programming courses.
-Students who are not proficient should take a keyboarding class prior to enrollment.
+- Typing proficiency is a prerequisite for CIS 146, CIS 147, and other programming courses.
+Students who are not proficient should take a keyboarding class prior to enrollment. - Curriculum display is subject to change; however, courses will be offered to meet degree requirements.